chrisc88/chrisc88.github.io/Resume.md

 - Leading a team of four to manage all processing disputes on behalf of the merchant partners

--Designed a system to identify individuals committing fraud within GolfNow's portfolio of services
+- Designed a system to identify individuals committing fraud within GolfNow's portfolio of services

 - Research & gathered requirements for converting eMAF files into C-level reporting